pk9444/udcP4HvRfVB3GGJA/README.md

     - Avoid the assumption that only wealthy customers are like subscribers.
 The signalling should be inclusive across income levels.
     - Building tailored investment products might even attract greater number of customers such as loyalty programmes, discounted offers on long-term subscription and other similar offerings.

+#### DISCRETE FEATURES

+1. **JOB**

+    - The customer segment most likely to be converted to subscribers are skilled-labor i.e. who work as managers or admins.
+Almost 50% have a likelihood of > 0.7.
+    - The client should also secondarily prioritize the white collar customers like retired persons, student workers, househelps and even unemployed who could be potential leads.

+2. **AGE**

+    - Build strategies that are targeted towards customers who are between 30 and 50 years old, as nearly 2/3rd of them turned out to be potential leads.
+    - It is suggested to the client that they may avoid working on strategies for customer segements outside this age range, atleast for now.

+3. **MARITAL**

+    - Married customers are the overwhelmingly more likely to be converted to subscribers that single or those customers whose marital status is unknown.
+    - A possible strategy could be to build investment products that provide special offerings to married couples, something like joint subscrption for lesser price.

+3. **LOAN**

+    - The customers who have not taken a personal loan are overwhelmingly likelier to turn into subscribers and hence, should be prioritized.
+    - This could imply the personal loans are not a major driver of subscription, and the investment product may not focus on personal loans while strategizing.
+4. **HOUSING**

+    - While most likely subscribers have not taken a housing loan, a substantial number of them do have housing loans.
+    - Therefore, the client could build secondary strategies, maybe in the longer run, that could help potential leads, that could help them navigate housing loans.